Discover more from Polemics

 Antisemitism - A hatred for Jews.
-Yoav Shamir’s film Defamation issues the question of brain washing.
+Yoav Shamir’s film Defamation raises the question of brainwashing.
 Antisemitism is used as race-play, even if that means sleeping with Sarah Silverman.
-Mocking Jews will make you cool for a bit, until actual Jews shun you.
+Mocking Jews will make you cool for a bit until actual Jews shun you.

 Anything Box - Synthpop band that describes an innocent Gen-X reality without Chads and Stacies.

 Apocalypse Culture - Two books edited by Adam Parfrey.
 The start of punk rock transgressive / shock art.
-Advocates will argue “it’s not about that” and cover it with witty writing for postmodern professors.
-In all actually, this is why there is this lexicon and people who were jaded by it.
+Advocates will argue “It’s not about that” and cover it with witty writing for postmodern professors.
+In all actually, this is why there is this lexicon and people who are jaded by it.

-"Art School Fascist" - An insult to describe an undergrad student who makes art with fascist imagery, or flirts with far-right ideology, culture or themes.
-Usually this slur is used by normies and sometimes sincere leftist, but only use to measure oneself to say "I'm the right kind of queer, and in return, he's actually a normie that wants normative and oppression values!
+"Art School Fascist" - An insult to describe an undergrad student who makes art with fascist imagery, or flirts with far-right ideology, culture, or themes.
+Usually, this slur is used by normies and sometimes sincere leftists, but only use to measure oneself to say "I'm the right kind of queer, and in return, he's a normie that wants normative and oppression values!
 It's a disguise, using anti-queer ideology as a trojan horse!"

 Asian Women - Women that are more creative, nicer, smarter, and sexier than today’s white women.
 White male-Asian female (and Asian-male-white female) couples are creative people.

-Atari Teenage Riot - An Asian-Aryan band that truly started the 60 second wipeout.
-The Kali Yuga is actually still happening and someone has to start the riot to end it.
+Atari Teenage Riot - An Asian-Aryan band that truly started the 60-second wipeout.
+The Kali Yuga is still happening and someone has to start the riot to end it.

-Atlantic Records (and the logo) - A groovy record label and artsy aesthetic.
+Atlantic Records (and the logo) - A groovy record label with an artsy aesthetic.

-Authentic - "In accordance with fact or reality."
+Authentic - "By fact or reality."
 True to one's life.
 The meaning behind life.
-Finding the self through ones own actions.
+Finding the self through one’s actions.
 Normies are happy because they feel "authenticity."
 Normies get offended if you question their authenticity.
 Queers have a hard time finding authenticity, but the sole purpose is to be an authentic queer.
 The opposite of authenticity is "inauthenticity."
 Humanity hates inauthenticity.